Monday, December 18, 2023

 There are some years where not much of note has signaled change but 2023 has been very different.
 Steve Mintz offered the top 10 developments for higher education, listing issues that will be familiar to most educators who pay attention.
 Higher education as a social and political dividing line, declining public trust, alternatives to college, an expanding governmental role, and hyperpoliticization are on the list.

 As if to respond to the top 10 developments in 2024, Mintz' subsequent opinion suggested that it's time for institutions to think outside the box in their approaches to organization, curriculum, ways of teaching, and assessment.
 The first recommendation, one that will challenge student affairs educators, was to reconsider the bureaucratic divisions of academic and student affairs in order to better align cocurricular and extracurricular with academic goals, involve more faculty, and relate academic and career advising more purposefully.
-Recognizing the impediments to change that are part of the higher education scene, Mintz later offer 10 changes that colleges and universities need to implement.
+Recognizing the impediments to change that are part of the higher education scene, Mintz later offer 10 changes that colleges and universities need to implement and he followed that with the recommendation that whole student development be taken more seriously.
+The only problem with the last recommendation is that he characterized current student development programs as inconsequential for most current students, again challenging the role of student affairs educators.

 Republicans plan to target affordability and accountability in the proposed College Cost Reduction Act.
+House Republicans are poised to reduce funding for the Education Department.
 Democrats' opposition of the sweeping measures included in the Act are reflected in their Roadmap to College success, which includes provisions for affordability, access, and supporting students.
 Review of the Republican provisions provide fair warning for how they view higher education and how they see federal policy controlling it.
+Conservative efforts are progressing at a rapid pace with 84 bills in 28 states and at the federal level now being considered to put controls in place for higher education institutions.

-With the highly controversial 2024 U.S. Presidential election on the horizon, the politicization of higher education is becoming a major issue, with conservative candidates throughout the ballot claiming "wokeness" and violation of freedom of speech.
+With the highly controversial 2024 U.S. Presidential election underway, the politicization of higher education is becoming a major issue, with conservative candidates throughout the ballot claiming "wokeness" and violation of freedom of speech.
+The Trump Supreme Court has made decisions that change decades of precedents, the result being a highly unsettling and unpredictable legal environment.
+The questions higher education leaders would like to ask President Biden and former President Trump delve into highly critical issues.
 Campus responses to the Supreme Court reversal on affirmative action are likely to draw greater scrutiny and the risk of dismantling diversity, equity, and inclusion efforts is significant, which necessitates stronger defense if institutions are to be able to "create and advance structures in higher education that are just, equitable and inclusive."
 Democrats defended diversity initiatives during the U.S. House Subcommittee on Higher Education and Workforce Development Committee meeting.
 Education world wide may see changes as key elections take place across the globe in 2024.

 It's difficult to determine if lack of confidence contributed to politicization or politicization led to lowered confidence.
 An article in the U.S. News and World Report related declining public confidence to politicization, cost of attendance, and access.
 Edge Research identified many of the same concerns noted in the U.S. News and World Report and attributed the negativity to news sources highlighting concerns rather than benefits of higher education achievement.
 It may not matter what or how the concerns emerged.
 The point is that higher education faces a barrage of challenges and negotiating them simultaneously will challenge educators of all types, ranks, and places.